noahehall/theBookOfNoah/0legacy/intellij.md

 - empty package directories will be compressed
   - fkn gets me every time `poop.flush` is two directories, not one
   - click the gear icon in the top right of the project window and disable that dumb azz shiz
+- java culture
+  - its all about intellij & the gui;
+    - intellij comes with a bunch of interconnected workflows to keep you out of the CLI
+  - try to stay within the boundaries of intellij automation, even if it makes you dumber

 ## intellij community